gfilippou/envtune/README.md

 ![envtune](https://github.com/gfilippou/envtune/raw/master/assets/envtuneLogo.svg)

+## An Environment Variables Manager for Modern Applications

+Envtune was created for managing environment variables across different environments (e.g., development, staging, production) in modern Node / TypeScript / JavaScript applications.
 Define and manage environment variables in a single entrypoint TypeScript file, and seamlessly switch between environments in your scripts.

-## An Environment Variables Manager for Modern Applications

-Envtune was created for managing environment variables across different environments (e.g., development, staging, production) in modern Node / TypeScript / JavaScript applications:
+Advantages of using envtune:

 - **Single Source of Truth:** Consolidate all your environment variables into a single TypeScript file, making it easy to manage and update them across different environments.
 - **Type Safety:** Leverage TypeScript to make environment configuration explicit and clear, and your configuration more robust.